 This document is an update to a W3C Working Group Note to incorporate new guidelines, success criteria, and definitions added in WCAG 2.1 and 2.2.

 Guidance on Applying WCAG 2.0 to Non-Web Information and Communications Technologies (WCAG2ICT), approved in September 2013, described how WCAG 2.0 could be applied to non- web documents and software.
 WCAG2ICT was organized to mirror WCAG's sections: Perceivable, Operable, Understandable, and Robust.
 WCAG2ICT clarified when and how WCAG success criteria should be applied to non-web documents and software.
-Some were applicable without modification and some were applicable with edits and/or notes.
+Some were applicable without modification, and some were applicable with edits and/or notes.
 Glossary terms were also reviewed.
 Level AAA success criteria were not addressed in the 2013 WCAG2ICT Working Group Note.

 The 2013 WCAG2ICT has been relied upon in regulations and legislation.
 One example is EN 301 549[^1] (Europe) and other standards that reference or incorporate EN 301 549 (e.g., India, Kenya, Australia).
 Another example is Section 508 (U.S.) Application of WCAG 2.0 to Non-Web ICT, which looked to WCAG2ICT for detailed direction with providing specific guidance and exceptions to particular criteria from being applied to non-web technology.
 Section 508 incorporated by reference WCAG as the Accessibility Standard applicable to non-web documents and requires WCAG Conformance for non-web software.